JaredCorduan/CIPs/CIP-1694/README.md

 * a governance action ID
 * a role - constitutional committee member, DRep, or SPO
 * a governance credential witness for the role
-* an anchor (as defined above) for information that is relevant to the vote
+* an opitional anchor (as defined above) for information that is relevant to the vote
 * a 'Yes'/'No'/'Abstain' vote

 For SPOs and DReps, the number of votes that are cast (whether 'Yes', 'No' or 'Abstain') is proportional to the Lovelace that is delegated to them at the point the